06000208/obsidian-items/README.md

 ## Code Of Conduct

 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you're expected to abide by its terms.
+By participating in its development, you're expected to abide by its terms.
 Please report unacceptable behavior to [a0600208@protonmail.com](mailto:a0600208@protonmail.com)